-This module will introduce the student to the study and practice of the fundamental principles involved in dance technique, composition, performance and dance in participatory arts contexts in the UK.
-It will establish an awareness of the physical creative complexities involved and how these disciplines can be applied in a broader context.
-Additionally, it will investigate participatory arts from a primarily practical perspective with reference to historical, sociological/administrative aspects.
-The module contains core material paramount to the understanding of dance and is the key foundation for progression of all other modules in years 2 and 3.
+This module contains core material paramount to the understanding and practice of dance and is the key foundation for progression of all other modules in Year 2 and 3.
+You will practice and study the fundamental principles involved in dance technique, composition, performance and dance in participatory arts contexts in the UK.
+You will establish an awareness of the physical creative complexities involved and how these disciplines can be applied in a broader context.

 Arts in London, effective learning skills, seminar presentation, research strategies, written skills